Voting for Sustainability

 How is the "Voting for Sustainability" ranking different from traditional ESG rating approaches?

-Unlike traditional ESG ratings that often focus on screening investments based on positive or negative criteria, this ranking evaluates investors directly by analyzing their actual proxy votes.
+Unlike traditional ESG ratings that often focus on screening investments based on positive or negative criteria, this ranking evaluates investors directly by analyzing their actual proxy voting choices.
 It emphasizes the importance of investment stewardship and active shareholder engagement in driving corporate practices towards greater sustainability.

 06